mariocynicys/Pillarity/README.md

 ```
 ## License :scroll:

-> This software is licensed under MIT License, See [License](./LICENSE) for more information ©Pillarity
+> This Software is licensed under MIT License, See [License](./LICENSE) for more information ©Pillarity